Apply for Housing

 Occupancy dates differ depending on the housing contract signed by the student.
 Please view the Forms and Documents webpage to ensure you know the dates of occupancy you are signing up for.
 These contracts are legally binding documents that are signed during the housing application process.

-Students living in the following on-campus housing locations are required to purchase the meal plan: Hayes-Healy, Gillson, Toler, Fromm, Pac Wing, Lone Mountain-East, Loyola Village, Loyola Village Townhouses, and Lone Mountain-North.
-Those living in St. Anne’s, Fulton House, Fulton Flats, and Pedro Arrupe are not required to purchase the meal plan.
+Students living in the following on-campus housing locations are required to purchase the meal plan: Hayes-Healy, Gillson, Toler, Fromm, Lone Mountain-East, Loyola Village, Loyola Village Townhouses, and Lone Mountain-North.
+Those living in St. Anne’s, Fulton House, and Fulton Flats are not required to purchase the meal plan.
 More information can be found on the Meal Plan webpage.

 Pregnant students are able to and encouraged to continue to live in the residence halls.
 Depending on availability and need, a private room with bathroom may be provided to a pregnant student.
 USF does not allow infants or children to live on campus with their parents.
 Housing staff will assist parenting students in securing housing off campus.